Catalan Institute of Nanoscience and Nanotechnology

-The Catalan Institute of Nanoscience and Nanotechnology (ICN2) is a foundation located on the campus of the Autonomous University of Barcelona (UAB) whose mission is to promote interdisciplinary research in nanoscience and nanotechnology.
-In addition to research activities, the ICN2 provides training for researchers, education programs and services to industry and the scientific community.
+The Catalan Institute of Nanoscience and Nanotechnology (ICN2) is a Spanish foundation for interdisciplinary research in nanoscience and nanotechnology.
+Located on the campus of the Autonomous University of Barcelona (UAB), the institute also offers education programs, training to researchers and services to industry and the scientific community.
+It is integrated in the research centers organization of the Generalitat de Catalunya (CERCA).